Holidays

 89. Quinoa Stuffed Acorn Squash

-Squash is one of the most quintessential fall veggies, so why not serve a healthy helping of squash stuffed with goat cheese, pumpkin seeds and hearty quinoa.
-These dishes are great as Thanksgiving sides, but they also work well as a meal on their own.
+Squash is one of the most quintessential fall veggies, so why not serve a healthy helping of squash stuffed with goat cheese, pumpkin seeds and hearty quinoa?
+This dish is great as a Thanksgiving side, but it also works well as a meal on its own.

 90. Stuffed Artichokes